 What is CLEAR30?

 This is also the first year of a new pilot program called CLEAR30.
 CLEAR30 will provide eligible farmers and landowners in the Great Lakes and Chesapeake Bay watersheds with a 30-year contract to continue conservation practices that keep our waterways clean and healthy.
 CLEAR30 is focused on building on the successes of CLEAR and other important water quality improvement programs within the Conservation Reserve Program.

 You may be eligible for CLEAR30 if you have an expiring CLEAR contract, continuous Conservation Reserve Program (CRP) Cropland water-quality contract, or certain CRP buffer contracts.
 The payment will be equal to current Continuous Conservation Reserve Program payments, plus an adjustment for inflation (27.5 percent), given the length of these new contracts.

 CLEAR30 is available in the following states:

+If you are interested in signing up for CLEAR30, enrollment closes on August 21, 2020.
 For additional information, please take a look at USDA’s press release on CLEAR30 or reach out to your local FSA office.